1. What did you do this past week?

 4. What was your experience of Test 1a?

 I found this first question to be challenging.
-The strategy of skipping questions I was unsure about then coming back to them later worked well for me.
+The strategy of skipping questions I was unsure of and then coming back to them later worked well for me.
 I liked how I was able to get feedback on my implementation by just running them and seeing if they passed the test cases.
 I’m slightly worried about when or if we’re going to have to take the second half since it got canceled today.

 5. What made you happy this week?